-RESTORE: (585-546-2777) RESTORE provides a 24-hour confidential hotline as well as advocacy support.
-Reports made to RESTORE are confidential and will not be shared with the University. www.restoresas.org
+Contact RESTORE (585-546-2777 or https://restoresas.org/): RESTORE provides a 24-hour confidential hotline as well as advocacy support.
+RESTORE is not affiliated with the University of Rochester and reports made to RESTORE are confidential and will not be shared with the University.